vcdep/java_activity/README.md

 since changes are very visual since students are able to see the change on their own computer.

+For signing in to the application use the following:
+Username: root
+Password: root

 Author: Bhavyansh Mishra (BhavyanshM)